kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/15_chapter_XIV.md

 ridge runs down to the glacier, bisecting the top of it.
 West of this group of rocky crags is the broad, curving, ice-covered saddle which was the goal of the Duke’s present ascent.
-On the other side, south-west of the pyramid, stretches the long ridge which ends in that satellite to the great peak, 22.490 feet high, which i have already described.
+On the other side, south-west of the pyramid, stretches the long ridge which ends in that satellite to the great peak, 22,490 feet high, which I have already described.
 Lastly, behind the mountains which close the basin to the south, a sharp peak of rock just shows its head, the Crystal Peak of our map.